emory-cs-infovis-master/scrollytelling/README.md

 }
 ```

 This is basically all of the code that we need to kick off a very basic scrollytelling experience.
-All we need to do now is implement a function to detect whether the user has clicked forward or backward on the page:
+All we need to do now is implement a function to detect whether the user has clicked forward or backward on the page, paying special attention to the edge cases:

 ```Javascript
 function forwardClicked() {